PeterdQuinn/peterdQuinn/README.md

 # 💫 About Me:

 Hi there!
 I'm a passionate MERN developer with a love for coding and a deep interest in networking.
-I'm constantly seeking out new ways to grow my expertise and stay up-to-date with the latest technologies and best practices.
-I thrive on challenging projects that allow me to flex my problem-solving skills and develop creative solutions.
-When I'm not coding, I'm often attending tech meetups and conferences or reading up on the latest industry trends.
+I have a love for growing my skills and am constantly seeking out new ways to expand my expertise, including in the blockchain sector and using AI and prompt.
+I have an understanding of DAPPs and am in the process of creating something on my own, which will take some time to finish.
+I am also focusing my skills on robotics and organic solutions and exploring how I can use code to benefit my growth in these fields, as well as in machine learning.
 Let's connect and collaborate on something exciting!